raynebc/editor-on-fire/Building_EOF_in_Windows.md

+# NOTE #

+These steps are deprecated because the original MinGW does not work reliably anymore.
+Use the steps in the "Building_EOF_in_Windows_Old_Steps 2024 version" wiki article instead.

 # Introduction #

 Building EOF on Windows is fairly straightforward.
 Here we will provide [a quick setup guide](#quick-setup) as well as [detailed descriptions](#details) of all the necessary steps to build EOF from source code.